Geoogolla/enterprise-docs/docs/designer-guide/manage-content/dataset-management.md

 # Dataset management in Report Server

-You can create and store dataset on a Report Server that can be used by multiple reports.
-When you create or upload a dataset to Report Server, it is considered as shared dataset and it always placed in the `Datasets` page.
+You can create and store datasets on a Report Server that can be used by multiple reports.
+When you create or upload a dataset to the Report Server, it is considered a shared dataset and is always placed on the `Dataset` page.
 A shared dataset must be based on a shared data source.
-Datasets are accessible to the user depending on the user’s permission.
-This section explains about dataset management in Report Server.
-Allows you to create, edit, update, sharing permissions and delete data sets in the Bold Reports On-Premise.
+Datasets are accessible to users depending on their permissions.
+This section explains about dataset management in the Report Server.
+Allows you to create, edit, update, sharing permissions and delete datasets in Bold Reports On-Premise.
 The following image shows the list of options available to manage dataset.

 ![Options available to manage data sets](/static/assets/on-premise/images/manage-content/manage-data-sets/managing-datasets.png)